Dreydaa/Dreydaa/README.md

-<h2 align="left">Hi 👋!
-My name is Alan Bultel and I'm a Full-Stack Developer, from Rouen, France</h2>
+<h1 align="left">Hi 👋!
+My name is Alan Bultel and I'm a Full-Stack Developer, from France !</h1>

 ###